 An introduction to the history and processes of ceramic art.
 Students will investigate a variety of traditional and contemporary methods, aesthetic theories, and conceptual frameworks practiced by diverse cultures throughout history while learning basic hand-building techniques such as pinch-forming and coil building.
-May repeat for credit.
 Fee.